 What consciousness had she gained?
 Was it a small step towards public empathy?
 Or was it fear of appearing overtly racist?
 Was it some of both?
 I do not know.
 What I must admit here is my own uncertainty on that subject, and others.
 I had multiple conversations with my mother about the inclusion of this story and my depiction of my grandmother.
 We were unsure that this essay could adequately capture the complexity of her life, which is sketchily and incompletely (though hopefully not unkindly) represented here, without diverging too much away from the purpose of the piece.
 I’ve decided, honestly, that I am unable to fulfill that task, and that I must simply say that there is much here unexplained and unsaid, especially on the dynamics of class, race, and gender.
 Writing about living people and the recently deceased requires due diligence and an empathy of its own, and piecing together this essay has given me a revived appreciation for offering that empathy to those long dead, too.
 My adviser during my undergraduate years at Middlebury College, Dr. Anne Knowles, often told her students that admitting uncertainty within their academic work was not a bad thing – that honesty was better than a lie of omission, and that it kept a door open for further research and exploration at another, more appropriate time.
 I’m applying that advice here and now.

 I do know a few things, however.
 I think the role of the historian is clear: we can provide the context, the history, to inform a new ethics of empathy and grace.
 We can do history, for history is, after all, not a passive collection of events but a tool, that reveals the ugliness of racism and its entrenchment in the white American soul.
 Baldwin wrote that accepting one’s past “is not the same as drowning in it; it is learning how to use it.”
-The wrongheaded, “invented past” – the past that those white legislators preferred, that whitewashed the Civil War and uplifted Confederate veterans at the expense of liberated slaves, and the past of profligate black rape of white women that Roof embraced to justify his violence – is an unstable thing.
+The wrongheaded, “invented past” – the past that those white legislators preferred, that whitewashed the Civil War and uplifted Confederate veterans at the expense of liberated slaves, and the false past of profligate rape of white women that Roof embraced to justify his violence – is an unstable thing.
 It corrupts the white soul and reifies racism.
 We white historians should push ourselves to practice public empathy in our writing, our research, and our teaching.
 It is time to learn how to use our past, rather than ignoring it or succumbing to white guilt.
 We academics cannot alone undo the legacies of racism – though to start, we can do our best to recognize and tear down our own – but the practice of doing history that expresses grace and empathy is of urgent importance.

 This call to empathy is not a naïve one, with an overreliance on a shallow liberal sentimentalism that glibly elides the valuable uses that emotions like anger and sorrow can have.
 Indeed, this empathy, the sort that Baldwin wrote of and that Neal and Pinckney both evoked, has a radicalism to it.
 As Baldwin famously wrote in “A Talk to Teachers” (1963), American history, filled with pain and grace, is “longer, larger, more various, more beautiful, and more terrible than anything anyone has ever said about it.”
 That is a worthy lifelong project to dedicate ourselves to: writing a truer history that requires both exposing the terror and beauty of the past and understanding our personal role in it.
 Let us not make the mistakes – inadvertent or intentional – that so many of our legislators, our classmates, our neighbors, or our families have made in conjuring a distorted vision of American history, misattributing patterns of violence, and refusing to extend radical empathy to others in our present and our past.
 Entertaining those delusions of history does real violence.
 Instead, let us cultivate a profession with a keen, clear-eyed, radical sense of empathy, both public and private – the historicized understanding of suffering, of violence, of bigotry, and of what grace looks like when we find it.